Russ Harvey Consulting - Computer and Internet Services

 Vaccination helps to slow the spread of COVID and reduces the severity of symptoms.
 You're less likely to be admitted to hospital or require ICU treatment.
 Your chances of dying from COVID are greatly reduced.

+The unvaccinated disproportionately required hospitalization.
 A study conducted using data from CNISP determined that unvaccinated patients were 15 times as likely to die as vaccinated patients.
-Those refusing vaccines have labelled their stance as “freedom” but that choice affects others, much like second-hand smoke affected nonsmokers.
-The unvaccinated disproportionately require hospitalization.

 In B.C., the eight per cent of eligible yet unvaccinated individuals make up 54 per cent of COVID cases, 68 per cent of hospitalizations and 72 per cent of patients in intensive care.